microsoft/PowerToys/README.md

 ## PowerToys Community

-The PowerToys team is extremely grateful to have the [support of an amazing active community](COMMUNITY.md).
+The PowerToys team is extremely grateful to have the [support of an amazing active community][community-link].
 The work you do is incredibly important.
 PowerToys wouldn’t be nearly what it is today without your help filing bugs, updating documentation, guiding the design, or writing features.
 We want to say thank you and take time to recognize your work.

 ## Code of Conduct